-Lesson Title: Reading Skills Theme: Reading Development: Summarising Lesson Number: L1-L032 Class: SSS 1 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 1.
-Practise reading the report, 'Mr will be able to: Bangara Addresses the School 1.
-Read a text and summarise the Environmental Club' aloud (see end of important information. lesson).
-2. Demonstrate reading comprehension 2.
-Write the characteristics of a report on by summarising main ideas. the board (see e 3.
-Answer questions on a text.
-3. Write the question ons on the board (see end of lesson).
+Lesson Title: Reading Skills Development: Summarising Theme: Reading Lesson Number: L1-L032 Class: SSS 1 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils 1.
+Practise reading the report, 'Mr will be able to: Bangara Addresses the School Read a text and summarise the important information. ' 2.
+Demonstrate reading comprehension by summarising main ideas.
+Write the characteristics of a report on the board (see end of lesson).
+3. Answer questions on a text.
+3. Write the question end of lesson). ons on the board (see